HomeDing/homeding.github.io/recipes/ntpclock.md

-# NTP based clock
+# NTP based clock with OLED

-This recipe uses the time from the internet and displays the current local time on a display.
+This recipe uses the time from the internet and displays the current local time on a OLED display.

 This recipe can run this on a board that has a display integrated like the [wifikit8](/boards/wifikit8.md) or [wroom2](/boards/wroom2.md) ure use a separate display.